Moving work to the browser

 But say that you’re among over half of people who either use their work devices for personal tasks — or the other way around.

-That was me, a few months ago.
-Although fairly deep into the privacy and security rabbit hole, I was using my MacBook for virtually everything.
-For that, I had two excuses.
+That was me a few months ago.
+Even though I was pretty deep into the privacy and security rabbit hole, I was using my MacBook for virtually everything.

-Also, as a naive follower of the designers never stop working cult, I believed that I can’t (or shouldn’t) cut short my creative flow just because it’s past 5 p.m.
-“Inspiration doesn’t care about my work–life balance” — so I must keep my design tools open 24/7, even when binging YouTube on the weekend.
+Also, as a naive follower of the designers never stop working cult, I believed that I couldn't (or shouldn’t) cut short my creative flow just because it’s past 5 p.m.
+“Inspiration doesn’t care about my work–life balance” — so I must keep my design tools open 24/7, even when I'm binging YouTube on the weekend.

 That’s not right